 Warning: Querying fresh data

-A yellow warning icon in the Condition Met column indicates that the data on the dashboard tile upon which the alert is based did not change between the two most recent alert queries.
+A warning icon in the Condition Met column indicates that the data on the dashboard tile upon which the alert is based did not change between the two most recent alert queries.
+Hovering over this icon displays the message Stale Alert Warning and this text:

 See more about how Looker handles caching on the Caching queries and rebuilding PDTs with datagroups documentation page.
 See more about how alert queries work with time series data in the Setting alerts based on time series data Help Center article.